-The PhD program in the Conservation of Material Culture (CMC) is offered by the UCLA/Getty Interdepartmental Program in the Conservation of Archaeological and Ethnographic Materials (CAEM), housed under the Cotsen Institute of Archaeology and the Division of Social Sciences at UCLA.
-The CMC PhD is distinct from our practice-focused CAEM MA degree that trains professional conservators in the Conservation of Archaeological and Ethnographic Materials.
+The PhD program in the Conservation of Material Culture (CMC) is offered by the UCLA/Getty Interdepartmental Program in the Conservation of Cultural Heritage, housed under the Cotsen Institute of Archaeology and the Division of Social Sciences at UCLA.
+The CMC PhD is distinct from our practice-focused MA degree that trains professional conservators in the Conservation of Cultural Heritage.
 For those interested in the details of each program please see the Student Handbooks on our website.

 The PhD program is designed to train the next generation of multidisciplinary researchers and cross-cultural leaders in the theoretical and experimental developments and policies of cultural heritage conservation.
 Through rigorous research and multidisciplinary scholarship students acquire the necessary knowledge and skills to become leaders in the field.
 They have the opportunity to build their academic training through a combination of interdisciplinary coursework, academic mentored research, teaching experience, and skilled guidance from academic advisors and mentors.